 Trade with Snuggly

 As you get closer, a bird named Snuggly starts speaking to you.
 It does not seem like you can do much there, but it is quite the opposite.
-When you place a specific item in the nest, and return to menu, and then return to your game, you will find a different item in the nest.
+When you place a specific item in the nest, return to the menu, and then return to your game, you will find a different item in the nest.

 Items like Twinkling Titanite and special rings can be obtained through this trading process, but the only downside is that you can only trade for a specific item once.
 But in the end, it is worth the time because of all the good materials and valuables you get from it.